 Potentially hazardous food means food that has to be kept at certain temperatures to minimize the growth of any pathogenic microbials that may be present and/or to prevent the formation of toxins.
-Examples of potentially hazardous foods include: Meat, seafood, dairy products, orange juice, and cooked rice.
+Examples of potentially hazardous foods include meat, seafood, dairy products, orange juice, and cooked rice.

-Rinsing baskets Containers that can be submerged in hot water to hold items when sanitising and usually constructed of wire, heat resistant plastic, or perforated steel.
+Rinsing baskets refers to containers that can be submerged in hot water to hold items when sanitising and usually constructed of wire, heat resistant plastic, or perforated steel.

-Safe and suitable food means food that is not considered unsafe or unsuitable.
-Food is considered unsafe if it is likely to cause physical harm to a person who consumes it.
+Safe and suitable food means food is considered unsafe if it is likely to cause physical harm to a person who consumes it.
 Food is considered unsuitable if it is damaged, deteriorated, or perished in a manner that affects its intended use.
-For example food that is out of date or contains a substance foreign to the nature of the food is unsafe or unsuitable.
+For example, if it is out of date or contains a substance foreign to the nature of the food.